Sonic2kDBS/long_term_memory/README.md

 History: We developped this model during the Community week using JAX/Flax for NLP & CV, organized by Hugging Face.
 We developped this model as part of the project: Train the Best Sentence Embedding Model Ever with 1B Training Pairs.
 We benefited from efficient hardware infrastructure to run the project: 7 TPUs v3-8, as well as intervention from Googles Flax, JAX, and Cloud team member about efficient deep learning frameworks.
 Our model is intented to be used as a sentence and short paragraph encoder.
 Given an input text, it ouptuts a vector which captures the semantic information.
 The sentence vector may be used for information retrieval, clustering or sentence similarity tasks.

+And oh boy, does it a good Job.

 ## How You Can Help
 - ~~We need assistance with prompt engineering experimentation.
 How should we formulate the LTM injection?~~
 - ~~Test the system and try to break it, report any bugs you find.~~